EventMobi/api-v1-doc-slate/source/index.html.md

 custom_field_number | integer | the number of custom fields
 groups | array[object] | the groups defined in this event. custom_fields | array[object] | the custom fields defined in this event
-timestamps | object | The timestamps for the object in either timestamp integer or ISO Date+Time+TimeZone format (E.g. 2016-09-02T15:26:49-04:00 for the same timezone of this event) .
-Please use query parameter to idenitfy which one you want.
-Default value is ISO format.

 ## PeopleRecordsResponse